+Class Assembly

-Class Assembly:- Each class would hold an assembly for parents, this will resume when Covid-19 guidance allows.
+Each class would hold an assembly for parents.

 Inclusion, Equality and Diversity

 We promote the needs and interests of all pupils, inclusive of gender, culture, ability and aptitude.
 Our approaches to teaching and learning take into account the ability, age, readiness and cultural backgrounds of the children to ensure that all can access the PSHCE curriculum.